hackclub/burrow/README.md

 ## Contributing

 Burrow is fully open source, you can fork the repo and start contributing easily.
 For more information and in-depth discussions, visit the `#burrow` channel on the [Hack Club Slack](https://hackclub.com/slack/), here you can ask for help and talk with other people interested in burrow!
+For more information on how to contribute, please see [CONTRIBUTING.md]

 The project structure is divided in the following folders:

 [] To do, add folder directories
 ## Installation

 To start burrowing, download the latest release build in the release section.